AmateursLeague/sneaky-package/README.md

+Here’s an updated README that includes the contribution guidelines directly in the document:

+---

 # sneaky-package 🥸
-This is my side project, that exploits the permissions and vulnerabilities of **pip** packages, which is capable of sneaking in *sensitive information, source code or any malware* inside a local machine.
+This is my side project that exploits the permissions and vulnerabilities of **pip** packages, which is capable of sneaking in *sensitive information, source code, or any malware* into a local machine.

 ## How it works?
-- Well, this basically **functions like a Python package** and we use certain methods that triggers the respective operations.
+- This functions like a standard **Python package**, but it uses methods that trigger stealthy operations.
-- It has few features that's especially for **integrating source into secured environment** without getting caught.
+- It has features specifically designed for **integrating source into secured environments** without getting caught.
-- This repository holds the codebase that has already incorporated few features, but **feel free to fork and change the codebase** as you see fit.
+- This repository contains the codebase, but **feel free to fork and change the codebase** as needed.

 ## Getting started!